Get started

 • A public HTTPS URL that reaches your OpenClaw Gateway.

-Use one Twilio number for both SMS and Voice Call if the number has both capabilities.
-Configure the SMS webhook and Voice webhook separately in Twilio; this page only covers the SMS webhook.
+One Twilio number can serve both SMS and Voice Call if it has both capabilities.
+The SMS webhook and Voice webhook are configured separately in Twilio and use separate Gateway paths; this page only covers the SMS webhook.

 Quick Setup